Customize your module configuration

 Customize unit and unit acceptance tests

-When default unit test configuration does not meet your requirements, you can customize unit and unit acceptance tests for a module.
-For customizations that directly set a value, for example, the location of an ignore file, edit sync.yml.
+When the default unit test configuration does not meet your requirements, you can customize unit and unit acceptance tests for a module.
+For customizations that directly set a value, for example, the location of an ignore file, edit the sync.yml file.
 For customizations where values are set conditionally, for example, tests that apply to only one OS, edit settings in local RSpec helper files.

 Customize simple unit test settings

-Make direct changes to configuration settings in sync.yml, located in the root directory of your module.
+Make direct changes to configuration settings in sync.yml in the root directory of your module.
 In sync.yml, you can customize settings for Git, ignore files, YARD, Rake, Rubocop, the Gemfile, default facts, and RSpec testing.

 Read more about customizing settings in sync.yml in the PDK template documentation.